 These books form a trilogy, but you don’t have to read them in order in order to enjoy them.

-My 10 year old has devoured the first two and is looking forward to reading the third!
+Mister devoured these books at age 10/11.
 It was so satisfying seeing him engage so much in these original and exciting stories.

 Set in Africa, the books provide eye-opening accounts as to what life is like in different parts of the world.
 There is plenty of drama to sustain interest, as well as lots to consider in terms of what it means to live out your faith in a challenging context.